OphidiaBigData/PyOphidia/README.rst

 A full experiment example
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The following code show a full experiment composed of CDO tasks, the commands to save the related JSON file and for its submission
+The following code shows a full experiment composed of CDO tasks, the commands to save the related JSON file and for its submission

 .. code-block:: python